tydar/eleventy-personal-blog/posts/til-golang-splitfunc.md

 layout: layouts/post.njk
 ---
-The Go module `bufio` provides a struct and methods `Scanner` that allow for easy iteration over input from an `io.Reader`.
+The Go module [`bufio`](https://pkg.go.dev/bufio) provides a struct and methods `Scanner` that allow for easy iteration over input from an `io.Reader`.

 Built in functions of type `type SplitFunc func(data []byte, atEOF bool) (advance int, token []byte, err error)` include those that allow tokenizing on words, lines, runes, and bytes.
-You can also write your own `SplitFunc` and pass it as an argument to a scanner instance with `scanner.Split(split SplitFunc)`.
+You can also write your own `SplitFunc` and pass it as an argument to a scanner instance with `scanner.Split(split SplitFunc)` to tokenize on another condition.

 For example, in a current project to implement a [STOMP messaging protocol server](https://stomp.github.io/stomp-specification-1.2.html) I need to tokenize input based on null bytes, so I wrote this `SplitFunc`: